 Prognosis and Treatment

 Eosinophilic pneumonia may be mild, and people with the disease may get better without treatment.
 For acute cases, a corticosteroid such as prednisone is usually needed.
 In chronic eosinophilic pneumonia, prednisone may be needed for many months or even years.
-If a person develops wheezing, the same treatments used for asthma are given as well (see see Prevention and Treatment).
+If a person develops wheezing, the same treatments used for asthma are given as well (see Prevention and Treatment).
 If worms or other parasites are the cause, the person is treated with appropriate drugs.
-Ordinarily, drugs that may be causing the illness are discontinued.
+Ordinarily, drugs that may be causing the illness are stopped.